 When comparing AMD vs Intel CPU power and heat, the former's 7nm process node makes a huge difference.
 Power consumption comes as a byproduct of design choices, like lithography and architecture, which we'll discuss below.
 However, higher power consumption often correlates to more heat generation, so you'll need beefier coolers to offset the heat output of greedier chips.

-    In contrast, AMD has the benefit of TSMC's 7nm node, which is more efficient than Intel's 14nm.
-AMD does lose some of that advantage in its Ryzen 3000 and 5000 series processors due to a large central 14nm I/O die that comes as part of the package.
 Still, in aggregate, AMD's 7nm chips either consume less power or provide much better power-to-performance efficiency.
 As a result, you'll get more work done per watt of energy consumed, which is a win-win, and AMD's cooling requirements aren't nearly as overbearing.

 In fact, the Ryzen 5000 series chips are the most power-efficient desktop PC chips we've ever tested, with the Ryzen 5 5600X offering the best efficiency.

 Winner: AMD.
 In judging AMD vs Intel CPU performance per watt, It's impossible to overstate the importance of having the densest process node paired with an efficient microarchitecture, and TSMC's 7nm and AMD's Zen 3 are the winning combination.
 The latest Ryzen processors consume less power on a performance-vs-power basis, which equates to less heat generation.
 That eases cooling requirements.